xsdg/gqpp/CHECKLIST.md

 ## After compiling the sources, carry out the following actions when necessary

-* Update the man page and Command Line Options section in Help
+* Update the man page and Command Line Options section in Help if the command line options have changed

 ```sh
 ./scripts/generate-man-page.sh
 ```

-* Update the keyboard shortcuts page in Help
+* Update the keyboard shortcuts page in Help if any keyboard shortcuts have changed

 ```sh
 ./doc/create-shortcuts-xml.sh
 ```

-* Commit the changes
+* Commit the changes and push to the .repo

 * Generate a new AppImage (note that this should be run on a **20.04 system**)